SCons Build Script Generator¶

 scons¶

-Defaults to scons build.
+Defaults to scons build size.

-You can add these arguments to any of the scons commands:
+You can add these arguments to any of the SCons commands:

 verbose=1